Usuy-Leon/Galery.github.io/README.md

 # Galery.github.io
-This repo host my personal Galery, both images and videos open and free.
+This repo host my personal Galery.
 As protafolio but also as a microscopy showcase hobby.